 Atypical absence seizures: less distinct beginning and end, not usually precipitated by hyperventilation.

 Electroencephalogram (EEG) is the definitive test.
 Determining the exact nature of the seizure is key to the appropriate treatment and prognosis.

 Most typical absence seizures are medically responsive, and childhood absence epilepsy (CAE) tends to remit by adulthood.
 Typical absence seizures in CAE, juvenile absence epilepsy (JAE), and juvenile myoclonic epilepsy (JME) are treated with ethosuximide, valproate, or lamotrigine as first-line therapies.

-Atypical absence seizures tend to be medically refractory and associated with mental retardation.
+Atypical absence seizures tend to be medically refractory and associated with intellectual disability.
 Atypical absence seizures in Lennox-Gastaut syndrome and epilepsy with myoclonic absences are treated with valproate or lamotrigine as first-line therapies.

 An epileptic seizure is defined as "a transient occurrence of signs and/or symptoms due to abnormal excessive or synchronous neuronal activity in the brain".
 Epilepsy is a disease of the brain defined by any of the following conditions: (1) at least two unprovoked (or reflex) seizures occurring >24 hours apart; (2) one unprovoked (or reflex) seizure and a probability of further seizures similar to the general recurrence risk (at least 60%) after two unprovoked seizures, occurring over the next 10 years; (3) diagnosis of an epilepsy syndrome.
 Epilepsy is further classified by aetiology (genetic, structural/metabolic, or unknown cause) and by epilepsy syndromes, which are defined by the conglomeration of seizure types, EEG patterns, age of onset, as well as a variety of other signs and symptoms.
 Classification of specific epilepsy syndromes allows for prediction of prognosis and appropriate therapy.